• Home

 Read: It’s Not My Fault: The No-Excuse Plan to Put You in Charge of Your Life

 • Try something new even if you think it won’t work – An adaptable person isn’t afraid to experiment and test alternative solutions.
 What do you have to lose?
-Get out of your comfort zone and reach out whether it’s finding a better treatment for an illness, a new business model, an unusual living situation, or helping others in a similar situation.
+Get out of your comfort zone and reach out whether it’s finding a better treatment for an illness you are dealing with, a new business model, an unusual living situation, or helping others in a similar situation.
 You don’t know where it will take you.
 You may open yourself to a whole new universe of ideas.

 Read: Retirement Reinvention: Make Your Next Act Your Best Act